richardthorp/Festival-Faces/README.md

   The home page consists of very little in the way of copy, except for short consise paragraphs regarding the business' services and types of events catered for.

 * Gain an understanding of costs.
-  Prices for childrens partys are clearly detailed in the 'Services' section - seperate to the rest of the text and in bold.
+  Prices for childrens parties are clearly detailed in the 'Services' section - seperate to the rest of the text and in bold.
 The other types of event listed in the services section are not possible to give prices for without further clarifications from the potential client.
 Where this is the case, a clear link to the 'Contact' page is offered.

 * Gain an undertanding of the company to attain whether they are right for my needs.
   * Again, the 'Home' page offers short and clear copy that summarises the business' ethos and services.